mrcloudhacker/ansible_mysql_rds_playbook/README.md

   `ansible-playbook -vvv rds.yml --skip-tags "upgrade"`

-* This playbook has authentication information encrypted, so use this command while firing this playbook `ansible-playbook -vvv rds.yml --ask-vault-pass` Use the pass `codin` to get the access :P
+* This playbook has authentication information encrypted, so use this command while firing this playbook `ansible-playbook -vvv rds.yml --skip-tags "upgrade" --ask-vault-pass` Use the pass `supersecret` to get the access :P

 * The most imp part, copy the file under /hack dir to their respective locations to enable major upgrading of mysql which is by   default disabled in rds module for ansible.